How to shoot and edit slow motion videos on your iPhone

 When you open your slo-mo video in iMovie, you will see where your clip starts to slow down at the bottom of the timeline.
 If you hold your finger on the portion that you want to change, the speed slider will show you how fast or slow your video is playing.
 If your slow motion video is already playing at one-eighth speed, you won’t be able to slow it down further.
 You can, however, speed it up by moving your finger to the right on the speed slider.

-Using a third-party app to make your video even slower or faster
+Using a third-party app to speed up or slow down your video on iPhone

 While you can certainly speed up and slow down your videos in iMovie, there are some limitations.
 For more control over the speed of your slow motion video, try a third-party app like Slow Fast Motion Video Editor, which is available on the App Store.